teleclimber/Dropserver.org/src/pages/docs/application-model.md

 In addition to responding to http requests app functions can be called in a [cron](https://en.wikipedia.org/wiki/Cron)-like fashion.
 (Roadmap feature.)

-### Dropserver API Version

-All touch points between Dropserver and external code and data (apps, appspace data, etc..) are considered part of the Dropserver API.
-This API is versioned.
-When future versions of DS are released with changing APIs, the version will be incremented.

-Incrementing the DS API version does not mean that the earlier versions are no longer supported.
-The goal is to continue to maintain the older APIs at their original version as much as possible.

-This should enable people to upgrade to the latest version of DS without abandoning their old, outdated apps.

 ### Resource Utilization

 Resources used by each appspace are tracked, including CPU time, disk usage, memory used when running, etc...